 Although brushing and flossing on a daily basis is a great way to keep your mouth free from the bacteria that cause periodontal disease, it is possible to overdo it.
-Patients who brush too hard risk damaging the gum tissue and causing recession.
-This is why Dr. Tan recommends using a soft bristled or electric toothbrush at two minute intervals at least twice a day and flossing daily.
+Patients who brush too hard risk damaging the gum tissue and causing a recession.
+This is why Dr. Tan recommends using a soft-bristled or electric toothbrush at two-minute intervals at least twice a day and flossing daily.

 Moderate to severe periodontal disease can irritate the gum tissue to the point where it starts to detach from the teeth and recede.
 Over time, the condition can become so severe that significant bone loss may occur and result in tooth loss.
 This is why patients are encouraged to treat gum disease before significant damage occurs.